Why Non-myopic Bayesian Optimization is Promising and How Far Should We Look-ahead? A Study via Rollout: Rollout Performance Guarantees

 \end{defn}

-\textbf{Definitions 1} implies that a heuristic algorithm is sequentially consistent if it produces the same subsequent states when started at any intermediate state of a path that it generates.
+\textbf{Definitions 1} implies that an algorithm is sequentially consistent if it produces the same subsequent states when started at any intermediate state of a path that it generates.
 Equivalently, by \textbf{Definition 2}, the algorithm will generate the same subsequent rules $(\pi_k,\ldots,\pi_N)$.